Anushka091922/Cosmic-Rays-deletion/READ.md

 ## Solution
 deepCR harnesses the capabilities of Convolutional Neural Networks (CNNs) to automate the detection and removal of cosmic rays.
 It follows a systematic workflow:

-## Training Phase: deepCR is trained on a diverse dataset of astronomical images containing cosmic rays.
+## Training Phase:
+deepCR is trained on a diverse dataset of astronomical images containing cosmic rays.
 Through meticulous labeling, the CNN learns to identify the distinctive characteristics of these cosmic intruders.

-## Cosmic Ray Detection: Once trained, deepCR applies its knowledge to new images, scanning them pixel by pixel.
+## Cosmic Ray Detection:
+Once trained, deepCR applies its knowledge to new images, scanning them pixel by pixel.
 It identifies regions matching the learned cosmic ray patterns, marking them as potential cosmic ray locations.

-## Artifact Removal: deepCR employs advanced interpolation techniques to eliminate cosmic ray artifacts.
+## Artifact Removal:
+deepCR employs advanced interpolation techniques to eliminate cosmic ray artifacts.
 It replaces affected pixels with plausible values, restoring the pristine appearance of the astronomical scene.

 ## Impact
-deepCR's automated cosmic ray removal brings numerous benefits:
+### deepCR's automated cosmic ray removal brings numerous benefits:

-Enhanced Data Quality: Astronomical data becomes cleaner and more reliable, enabling precise scientific analysis.
+### Enhanced Data Quality:
+Astronomical data becomes cleaner and more reliable, enabling precise scientific analysis.

-Time and Resource Savings: Researchers can process extensive datasets efficiently, reducing manual effort.
+### Time and Resource Savings:
+Researchers can process extensive datasets efficiently, reducing manual effort.

-Archival Data Revival: Valuable older images can be reclaimed from cosmic ray contamination.
+### Archival Data Revival:
+Valuable older images can be reclaimed from cosmic ray contamination.

-Future Prospects
+## Future Prospects
 deepCR is a growing project, and its community-driven "model zoo" ensures compatibility with various instrument configurations.
 Researchers and astronomers worldwide can benefit from this powerful tool to explore the universe with unprecedented clarity.

-Join us on our cosmic journey with deepCR and uncover the universe's hidden wonders.

-Dependencies
+## Dependencies
 deepCR relies on a set of essential dependencies to function effectively.
 These components work seamlessly together to drive the cosmic ray removal process.
 Here's an overview of the key dependencies:

+### Python:
-Python: The core programming language for implementing deep learning models and image processing.
+The core programming language for implementing deep learning models and image processing.
+### PyTorch:
-PyTorch: A deep learning framework for building and training neural networks.
+A deep learning framework for building and training neural networks.
+### Astropy:
-Astropy: A library for astronomical data analysis, providing essential tools for working with astronomical data.
+A library for astronomical data analysis, providing essential tools for working with astronomical data.
-NumPy and SciPy: Fundamental libraries for numerical and scientific computing, used for data manipulation and analysis.
+### NumPy and SciPy:
+Fundamental libraries for numerical and scientific computing, used for data manipulation and analysis.
+### Matplotlib:
-Matplotlib: A data visualization library used for creating plots and figures.
+A data visualization library used for creating plots and figures.
+### Scikit-image:
-Scikit-image: An image processing library that enhances image manipulation capabilities.
+An image processing library that enhances image manipulation capabilities.
+### Jupyter:
-Jupyter: An interactive computing environment for creating and sharing documents with live code, equations, visualizations, and text.
+An interactive computing environment for creating and sharing documents with live code, equations, visualizations, and text.
+### Astroscrappy:
-Astroscrappy: A Python package specialized in cosmic-ray detection in single images.
+A Python package specialized in cosmic-ray detection in single images.
 These dependencies form the backbone of deepCR, ensuring its efficiency and effectiveness in cosmic ray rejection.
 Researchers and astronomers rely on this powerful stack to enhance the quality of their astronomical data.

-Images:
+## Images: